* Before the Internet!

 Growing up in the 1970s and 80s, magazines were part of the week’s rhythm.
 Your parents subscribed to several; you’d see others at newsstands or in waiting areas at the doctor’s or dentist’s.
 The barber shop always stocked sports titles, and for slightly older patrons, Playboy.

-You’d know exactly which day magazines arrived in the mail, and you’d be cranky if a postal delay meant waiting an extra day.
+You knew exactly which day magazines arrived in the mail, and you’d grow irritable if a postal delay meant waiting an extra day.
 Carving time to skim magazines mirrored today’s digital news “loop.”

-Post-event analysis was magazines’ key strength.
-In 1980, Newsweek and Sports Illustrated provided essential reading to understand John Lennon’s murder or grasp the background significance of the US Hockey Olympians’ defeat of the Soviets.
-These weeklies, vetted by editors, offered context and depth that daily newspapers couldn’t match.
-At the moment of their arrival, they were 100% current — a weekly snapshot of thoroughly reported news.
+Post-event analysis was magazines’ great strength.
+In 1980, Newsweek and Sports Illustrated provided essential reading to understand John Lennon’s murder or grasp the background significance of the US Olympic hockey team’s defeat of the Soviets.

 What it imparted (benefits, lessons, etc.): Anticipation and deeper appreciation of content, plus blessed respite from information overload once finished reading.
 The newsweekly format’s brevity often left you wanting more, building excitement for the next issue—unlike today’s instant content deluge.
 Those editors sharpened both writing and thinking with a rigor missing from social media’s unfiltered noise.

-Downsides: The downside was brevity, but their measured capsules feel like a luxury now.
+Downsides: Brevity.
+But magazines’ measured capsules feel like a luxury now.

 Deeper profile/reflection: It was our only option.